AlgebraicJulia/Catlab.jl/README.md

 [![Build Status](https://github.com/epatters/Catlab.jl/workflows/Tests/badge.svg)](https://github.com/epatters/Catlab.jl/actions?query=workflow%3ATests)
 [![Latest Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://epatters.github.io/Catlab.jl/latest)

-Catlab.jl is an experimental package for computational category theory, written in [Julia](https://julialang.org).
+Catlab.jl is an experimental framework for applied category theory, written in [Julia](https://julialang.org).
 It provides a programming library and interactive interface for applications of category theory to the sciences and engineering fields.
 It emphasizes monoidal categories due to their wide applicability but can support any categorical doctrine that is formalizable as a